 3 Keys to a real green life

-In the previous section, What is a "real green life," I mentioned that three aspects of our culture make it harder than it should be to live a life that is satisfying and meaningful for us and that will enable our children and grandchildren to thrive.
+In the previous section, What is a "real green life," I mentioned that three aspects of our culture make it difficult to live a life that is satisfying and meaningful for us and that will enable our children and grandchildren to thrive.

-Lets take a look at these three aspects of our culture, and then we'll see if we can unpack the solution from within the problem...
+Lets take a look at these three things, and then we'll see if we can unpack the solution from within the problem...